tugudush/shairab/wp-content/plugins/floating-social-media-icon/readme.txt

 Other Features

-	★ One and Only Plugin With 20+ Icon Designs with Pinterest Support
+	★ One and Only Plugin With 30 Icon Designs with Pinterest and Instagram Support

 	★ Drag and Drop Reorder Icons